Twujira/Data205_Project/README.md

    2. The full report for the population projection is found in the report file named finalproject_report

 Other files in this repository
+1. The final project report in word file:
-1. The powerpoint presentation of the combined report: *FinalProject_Presentation.pptx*
+2. The powerpoint presentation of the combined report: *FinalProject_Presentation.pptx*
-3. Google colab python notebook for the five years projection interpolation code
+3. Google colab python notebook for the five years projection interpolation code: *Interpolation_RV.ipynb*
 4. The county population summary: to compare the number of Rockville's population to US counties